-Murphy went 2-for-4 with a double and a solo shot, his 20th home run of the season, in Wednesday's win over the Indians.
+Schimpf went 1-for-2 with his first home run of the spring in Thursday's win over the Angels.

 Schmipf -- who is currently competing for the Padres' starting third base job -- missed a couple weeks of action due to an oblique injury.
 Thursday's homer is a good sign that the minor issue is no longer bothering him.
 It is unclear who manager Andy Green will name as his starter at the hot corner to open the year, but the slugging infielder is worth a flyer for some power upside if he wins the job out of camp.

 Anderson was optioned to Double-A Jacksonville on Thursday, Tim Healey of the Sun-Sentinel reports.

 He made a strong impression on the Marlins in camp, but the organization will be patient with its No. 8 prospect despite Martin Prado's hamstring injury.
 Anderson should be in line for a promotion to Triple-A with a good first half, positioning the 23-year-old to potentially make his big league debut late in 2017.